ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_pipeline_api.md

     print()
 ```

-### Example: Using Object Detection Pipeline with Various Image Inputs
+### Using Object Detection Pipeline with Various Image Inputs

 This example demonstrates how to use the `transformers` library's object detection pipeline to process images from different sources.
 It covers:
 - Initializing the object detection pipeline with a specific model.